michcald/microcomm/protocol.md

 ## Layer 6: Fragmentation & Sequencing Layer
 Handles the transport of payloads larger than the available MTU.
 * **Header**: 2 bytes (`[Index:8bits][Control:8bits]`)
+* **Memory Allocation**: The size of the reassembly buffer is defined by the `Max Buffer Size` negotiated during Discovery.
+Implementations **SHOULD** pre-allocate this buffer at startup to ensure deterministic performance and prevent runtime memory exhaustion.
 * **Control Bitmask**:
     * `0x01` (**IsLast**): Set if this is the final fragment of a message or stream.
 Receipt of this bit signals the application to close the current data buffer or stream.
     * `0x02` (**IsStream**): Set for Continuous Streaming mode (bypasses reassembly buffer).